-I presume anyone that has held trackers for over a year will be at a minimum of 100% profit, that’s before the dividends come into play
+I presume anyone that has held trackers for over a year will be at a minimum of 100% capital appreciation & that’s before the dividends come into play.

 If you hold a Top 25 tracker, there is a Very High chance that you will be collecting daily Media dividends.